D-MK/otto-ai/README.md

 - **"Invalid redirect URL"**: Make sure the Site URL in Supabase matches your GitHub Pages URL exactly, including the base path (e.g., `/otto-ai/`)
 - **"Authorization path mismatch"**: Ensure the Site URL includes the full path, not just the domain
 - **OAuth not working**: Verify the GitHub OAuth callback URL is set to your Supabase callback URL, not your app URL
+- **"Unable to exchange external code"**: This error means the Client Secret in Supabase is incorrect - regenerate it in GitHub and update Supabase
+- **OAuth 404 on redirect**: Make sure the GitHub OAuth Client ID (not a placeholder) is entered in Supabase → Authentication → Providers → GitHub

 ### Other Deployment Options